Articles in this section

 A trigger in Google Tag Manager is what defines the conditions that fire the tag, which sends the event to your server (Tracklution).

-In the Preloaded Google Tag Manager setup, the triggers mostly utilizes dataLayer events.
+The triggers are often set up using dataLayer events.
 These are events that your website push to the dataLayer when for example, an item is added to a shopping cart, or when a contact form is submitted.
-These pushes to the dataLayer are usually prebuilt and included with your website builder, or managed by your website's web-developers.
+These pushes to the dataLayer are usually prebuilt and included or activated if you use a website builder, or managed by your website's web-developers for custom sites.
 When we browse the website through Google Tag Manager Preview, we are able to see these dataLayer events, these are the ones that appear on the left side of your screen when inside Preview, for example Container loaded, DOM Ready, or Window Loaded.
 If dataLayer events with specific names like, form_submit, or add_to_cart happen on the website, this list is where you will see these events.
-In Google Tag Manager we can configure triggers that look for these dataLayer events, this is how most triggers are configured in the Preloaded Google Tag Manager setup.
+In Google Tag Manager we can configure triggers that listen for these dataLayer events.
+You can use other conditions to trigger your tags, but using the dataLayer is the most common method.

-Triggers can look for many more conditions than just a dataLayer event.
-Triggers can for example look for a specific web-page's URL (a thank-you page), website elements, or a specific click.
-The important thing is to find a unique condition for a website action that you want to tag as an event and send to your server.
+As mentioned, triggers can listen for many more conditions than just a dataLayer event.
+Triggers can for example listen for a specific web-page's URL (a thank-you page), website elements, or a specific link on a click.
+The important thing is to find a unique condition for a website-action that you want to tag as an event and send to your server.
 This can be very simple, or very complex, depending on how your website is built and what it is you define as an important action that you want to be tagged.

 Variables: for parameters